jonlpersson/ed-latimore/site/_posts/2019-10-16-why-am-i-so-unhappy-and-miserable.md

 This type of work is even more powerful when you align it with a purpose that’s important to you.
 There are many problems in the world, which means there are just as many solutions.
 There is bound to be an issue that you personally resonate with, and working on solutions to it in a way that forces you to contribute to society will do wonders for your mood.

-You can't pump up your self-worth without doing work.
+You can’t pump up your self-worth without doing work.
 It only happens when you believe in your right to be alive and enjoy life.

 You get this feeling from building relationships and excelling at things you love.